-- (a) Review and discussion of the written reports and comments provided by the students and parents about the use of restraints - (b) Analysis of circumstances leading up to each restraint, including time of day, day of week, antecedent events, and individuals involved; - (c) Consideration of factors that may have contributed to escalation of behaviors, alternatives to restraint included de-escalation techniques and possible interventions, and such other strategies and decisions as appropriate, with the goal of reducing or eliminating the use of restraint in the future; and - (d) A written plan of action.
+- (a) Review and discussion of the written reports and comments provided by the students and parents about the use of restraints - (b) Analysis of circumstances leading up to each restraint, including time of day, day of week, antecedent events, and individuals involved; - (c) Consideration of factors that may have contributed to escalation of behaviors, alternatives to restraint included de-escalation techniques and possible interventions, and such other strategies and decisions as appropriate, with the goal of reducing or eliminating the use of restraint in the future. - (d) Consideration of convening an IEP Team meeting in the event that the student has an IEP; and - (e) A written plan of action.